Strains in German coalition as junior partners turn on Scholz over Ukraine | Headlines

 The European Union last Friday overcame some divisions to adopt new sweeping sanctions against Russia, including bans on the import of coal, wood, and chemicals.
 However, oil and gas imports from Russia - the financial lifeline of its war machine, critics say - so far remain untouched, with Berlin leading resistance to the move.

 Germany, Europe's largest and wealthiest economy, gets about 25% of its oil and 40% of its gas from Russia.
 Russian gas accounts for 40% of overall EU imports of that energy source.
-"I am of the opinion that even a complete energy embargo is possible," said Hofreiter, who visited Ukraine this week with Roth and the FDP's Marie-Agnes Strack-Zimmermann, who chairs parliament's defence committee.
+"I am of the opinion that even a complete energy embargo is possible," said Hofreiter, who visited Ukraine this week with the SPD's Michael Roth and the FDP's Marie-Agnes Strack-Zimmermann, the chairs of parliament's foreign relations and defence committees respectively.

 Mujtaba Rahman, Managing Director, Europe at the Eurasia political risk consultancy, expects Germany will ultimately buckle on oil sanctions lest the West's unity break.
 "The cracks are really beginning to show in the coalition, but the top and bottom of it is (that) Germany's policy on Russia and Ukraine is entirely unsustainable," he said in an email to Reuters.
 "On oil sanctions, on EU fiscal support, the position of Berlin will be forced to evolve."